 Edith Cavell, 1915.

 At the time, millions of soldiers and civilians owed their lives to the dedication, self-sacrifice and hard work of nurses.
-In 1917 the country responded by launching an appeal for nurses "shattered mentally and physically, who have sought the health of others at the expense of their own."
+In 1917, The Daily Telegraph and The Mirror newspapers launched a national appeal for funds in her memory, raising £12,500.
+The fund was intended to be used for nurses "shattered mentally and physically, who have sought the health of others at the expense of their own."

-The Nation's Fund for Nurses was born, which became Cavell Nurses' Trust.
+The fund came to be known as the Nation's Fund for Nurses, which later became Cavell Nurses' Trust.